 - Food coloring of choice

-- Add salt and gradually add the sugar until the merengue is thick.
+Add salt, sugar and gradually add the sugar until the merengue reaches the soft peak stage.

 - Add half of the confectioner's sugar and almond mixture and fold in gently.

 - Stir from top to bottom, add the remnant dry mixture.